dcusumpw

 • strideY: index increment for y.

-The N and stride parameters determine which elements in x and y are accessed at runtime.
-For example, to compute the cumulative sum of every other element in x,
+The N and stride parameters determine which elements in the strided arrays are accessed at runtime.
+For example, to compute the cumulative sum of every other element in the strided input array,

 var Float64Array = require( '@stdlib/array/float64' );